mastercoin-MSC/QA/TestPlans/TestPlanSkeleton.md

 For example, for sanity-testing a release the setup might be:

-0. Fork the test plan's github repository (see [TestPlanExecution.md](TestPlanExecution.md) )
 1. Begin with a clean, non-developer operating-system image.
-2. Download release candidate (RC) version to be tested.
+1. Download release candidate (RC) version to be tested.
-3. Run installer or follow installation instructions.
+1. Run installer or follow installation instructions.

 ## Tests